MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="azure-portal"

 This article describes how to create a REST API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using Azure Functions in the Azure portal.
-You'll create an Azure Function app and an HTTP trigger function, and edit this function to return extra claims for your token.
+You create an Azure Function app and an HTTP trigger function, and edit this function to return extra claims for your token.

 ## Prerequisites